External IP pools and subnet pools are two distinct classes of IP resources for different network connectivity requirements of user workloads.

 No overlapping IP ranges are allowed within the same pool or across different pools.

 Each silo can be linked to any number and type of IP pools depending on the networking requirements of user workloads.
-The default pool setting allows IP addresses to be allocated automatically without users having to specify a pool when creating an instance.
+Setting a default IP pool for a silo allows IP addresses to be allocated automatically without users having to specify a pool when creating an instance.

 IP pools can be linked and unlinked dynamically, though you cannot unlink a pool from a silo if there are IP addresses from that pool in use.